benbraou/flex-layout-wiki/ObservableMedia.md

 isActive(query: string): boolean
 ```

 This method is useful both for expressions in component templates and in component imperative logic.
-The query can be an alias OR an mediaQuery.
+The query can be an alias or a mediaQuery.

 <br/>e.g.

-*  `xs`,
+*  `xs` is a called a mediaQuery **alias**
-*  `screen and (min-width: 600px) and (max-width: 959px)`
+*  `screen and (max-width: 600px)` is an mediaQuery for mobile-only

 ```js
 import {MediaChange, ObservableMedia} from "@angular/flex-layout";